iotaledger/introduction-docs/docs/tutorials/one-click-private-tangle.md

 ## Next steps

-Try using one of the [client libraries](../libraries/client.md) to send transactions to the nodes in your Private Tangle
+Try using one of the [client libraries](../libraries/client.md) to send transactions to the nodes in your Private Tangle.